 Practice in this area may include assisting with the formation of investment funds, typically limited partnerships, which raise capital to invest in portfolio companies.
 Practitioners tend to have significant tax, corporate finance and general corporate expertise.
-Similarly, there may be a role to be played in assisting with the financing by private equity funds or investors in portfolio companies.
+Similarly, there may be a role in this practice for assisting with the financing by private equity funds or investors in portfolio companies.